Ravencentric/juicenet-cli/docs/configuration.md

 --8<--
 ```

 ## Loading the config file

-Now that you've got your `juicenet.yaml` ready, you have to pass it to `juicenet-cli`.
+Now that you've got your `juicenet.yaml` ready, you have to pass it to `juicenet`.
 This can be achieved in one of three ways:

 - Using the command-line argument